sveltejs/kit/documentation/faq/80-integrations.md

 ### How do I use middleware?

-`adapter-node` builds a middleware that use can use with your own server for production mode.
+`adapter-node` builds a middleware that you can use with your own server for production mode.
 In dev, you can add middleware to Vite by using a Vite plugin.
 For example:

 ```js
 const myPlugin = {